Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 A solution for this problem can be broken into the following steps:

-1. Check to see if the dictionary contains the key
+1. Check to see whether the dictionary contains the key
 1. If the dictionary contains the key, increment the value associated with that key
 1. If the dictionary does not contain the key, add the key with the value 1 to the dictionary

+Another solution for this problem can look like this:

+1. Check to see whether the dictionary does **not** contain the key
+1. If the dictionary does **not** contain the key, add the key with the value 1 to the dictionary
+1. If the dictionary contains the key, increment the value associated with that key

 ##### !end-hint